fosscg/getting_started_with_node/README.md

 -> node -v
 ```

-If it gives output something like this then :kudos you have successfullt installed node.
+If it gives output something like this then :kudos you have successfully installed node.
 ```
 -> v10.15.0
 ```